MAGALA-RICHARD/apsimNGpy/doc/contribute.rst

         run_suite(2)

-To test apsimNGpy on the command line you need to follow a few steps explaine below:
+To test apsimNGpy on the command line you need to follow a few steps explained below:

 Navigate to the project root directory and install in editable mode: